Bald Eagles are nesting in Tomball!

 - “Second Saturday at Kingwood’s East End Park” is a free bird walk with LHANC (Lake Houston Area Nature Club) at 7:30 a.m. on the second Saturday of each month from September through May.
 No need to RSVP.
 Just meet the LHANC group at the parking lot of Kingwood’s East End Park (located at the far eastern end of Kingwood Drive just past Sweetstem Drive) in northeast Harris County.
 Everyone is invited — you don’t have to be a member of this (free) group of birders.
 To see some information about the park, try the Kingwood Park site and scroll down to “East End Park”.
 Also, feel free to email this nature club at LHANC-Buzz@googlegroups.com with any questions.

 - Kleb Woods Nature Preserve (http://www.pct3.com/Parks/Kleb-Woods-Nature-Preserve-Center) is a nice property in Tomball (in northwest Harris County) opened in the 1990’s as a Harris County Precinct 3 Park.
-There is an impressive list of birds that has been seen on this property.
+There is an impressive list of birds that has been seen on this property by the talented naturalists that lead these bird walks.
 You can join them at any of their walks which happen each Wednesday (scheduled for either 8 a.m. or 8:30 a.m. depending on the month) plus on the first Saturday of each month at 8 a.m.
-The Nature Center says that the bird walks at Kleb go through the summer as well, but please go to the “activity calendar” on Kleb Woods web site or call the Nature Center at (281) 357-5324 to double check their calendar for the most up to date times and days.
+The bird walks at Kleb go through the summer as well, but please go to the “activity calendar” on Kleb Woods web site or call the Nature Center at (281) 357-5324 to double check their calendar for the most up to date times and days.

 - Sheldon Lake State Park’s “Bird Walk & Talk” is a free bird walk at 8:00 a.m. on the third Saturday of each month with LHANC (Lake Houston Area Nature Club) members.
 This bird walk takes place from September through May.
 No need to RSVP.
 Just meet the group at the Sheldon Lake SP’s Environmental Learning Center (ELC) located on the east side of Houston near I10 and Beltway 8.
 There is an impressive variety of birds present here.
 Turn into the park at 14140 Garrett Rd, Houston, TX 77044, and drive about a mile and a half south on the Park Road 138 to the ELC.
 For more information about Sheldon Lake State Park, call them at 281-456-2800 or visit their web site at https://tpwd.texas.gov/state-parks/sheldon-lake.
 Also, feel free to email this nature club at LHANC-Buzz@googlegroups.com with any questions.